-If it seems that workshops are actually well-run meetings, that is true to a certain degree.
-Facilitated workshops and well-run meetings are very similar.
-The main differences between meetings and workshops becomes evident with the characteristics of each.
+If it seems that workshops are actually well-run meetings, that is true to a large degree.
+Well-run meetings and facilitated workshops share similarities.
+The primary differences between meetings and workshops becomes evident with the characteristics of each.

-- Primarily intended to inform by exchanging information
+- Generally intended to inform by exchanging information

-- Tending to have informally defined roles and a non-neutral leader
+- Tend to have informally defined roles and a non-neutral leader

 - A building method—a way to solve a problem, develop a plan, reach a decision, agree on analytics, design a flow, etc.

-- Agenda steps are typically not time boxed since the deliverable likely supports critical product or process innovation
+- Agenda steps typically not time-boxed, since early output typically supports product development or process improvement and innovation

-- Include formally defined roles and a neutral facilitator
+- Include formally defined roles and depend on a neutral facilitator

-- Remaining focused on one development at a time, lasting from a few hours to a few days
+- Remain focused on one development at a time, lasting from a few hours to a few days

 Meetings tend to follow one of three themes, to . . .

-Workshops on the other hand tend to focus on singular topics and strive to build impactful deliverables.
-Successful workshops depend on the following:
+Workshops focus on singular topics and strive to build detailed outputs.
+Successful workshops depend on:

-- Policing the workshop method to accomplish those goals
+- Monitoring the workshop method to accomplish those goals

 Success for Both Meetings and Workshops

-The following are the critical elements necessary for the success of using structure in both meetings and workshops:
+The critical elements necessary for the success of both meetings and workshops include:

-- Workshop event—gathering the information, making the decisions, and documenting the results
+- Inflection points—gathering the information, making the decisions, and documenting the results

-- Review and resolution—distribute and integrate deliverable, typically into project
+- Review and resolution—distribute and integrate deliverable; into product, project, or other initiatives

 Meetings frequently limit the amount of time per agenda step.
 Therefore, with most workshop activity, front-end loading frequently makes it easier to complete the back-end steps and activities.
-Therefore, for most workshop activities, we estimate time but allow groups additional time to fully develop their consensual assumptions up-front, when it matters most.
+Consequently, for most workshop activities, we estimate time but allow groups additional time to fully develop consensual assumptions up-front, when it matters most.

-- Meeting leaders may not be expected to be entirely neutral.
-Effective meeting leaders learn to embrace the importance of neutrality and active listening but when required, they may be forced to render an opinion or a decision.
-Workshop leaders should strive every way possible to avoid offering up content, knowing that the participants must own and live with their decision.
-Workshop leaders risk total failure if they violate neutrality by offering up content.
+Meeting leaders frequently do not exhibit neutrality.
+Effective meeting leaders learn to embrace the importance of neutrality and active listening.
+However, when required, participants force them to render an opinion or a decision.
+Workshop leaders should strive every way possible to avoid suggesting content, knowing that the participants must own and live with their decision.
+Similarly, workshop leaders risk total failure if they violate neutrality by offering up content.
 Participants do not expect complete neutrality from meeting leaders.

-- Workshops tend to last longer than meetings.
-While the average meeting may last an hour or two, the average workshop may take a few days or even a few sessions with multiple days.
+Workshops tend to last longer than meetings.
+While the average meeting lasts from 30 minutes to two hours, the average workshop takes many hours or even a few sessions with multiple days.
 Complex deliverables such as a Project Charter or Requirements Gathering last multiple sessions that probably span many weeks.

-Due to time constraints, participant availability, and meeting space (real estate) options, much workshop activity gets spread across multiple weeks, turning a potentially natural, multiple-day workshop into regular multiple-week “meetings.”
+Due to time constraints, participant availability, and meeting space (real estate) options, much workshop activity gets spread across multiple weeks, turning a potentially natural, multiple-day workshop into multiple-week “meetings.”
 The structural difference between concurrent-day and concurrent-week approaches is that the break periods between activities are longer with the concurrent or multiple week approach.

 The session leader needs to be aware of workshop deliverables that are hidden in the term “meeting.”
 Simply because an event is being called a meeting or lasts for only an hour or two, does not give the session leader the right to show up unprepared or to become a judge of others, their input, and their opinions.